 This step begins the process of developing empathy with the person that hurt you.
 It means putting yourself in their shoes to understand why they may have done what they did.

 The beauty of forgiveness is that it not only offers healing to yourself, but it also offers the possibility to heal the other person.
-This isn’t something that happens all the time, but without forgiveness it’s much more difficult.
-Still, even if the other person doesn’t change, your emotional health will be much better after you have forgiven.
+This isn’t something that happens all the time but, without forgiveness, it’s much more difficult.
+Still, even if the other person doesn’t change, your emotional health will be much better after you have offered forgiveness.